 We’ve been in the industry for a while.
 We’ve seen it all.
 And to help keep you from making the same mistakes, we offer an extensive list of packing, moving, and storage tips.
 Read through the tips below before you start packing, and we’re sure you’ll have a safe, smooth storage experience.

 Finding a storage unit can be an overwhelming task, especially if you aren't familiar with all of the options and features available.
 It's best to assess all of your storage needs before you even search for a local storage facility.

 Consider how long you might need the storage unit.
 Many facilities offer discounts for long-term storage, but some may also have specials for temporary rentals.

 Estimate how much space you will require.
 Save money by only renting the space you need.
-Feel free to use the self storage calculator to help you.
+Feel free to refer to our storage size guide to select the unit just right for your needs.
 Many facilities will store larger items including cars, camper and other motorized vehicles.

 How often will you need to access the unit?
 Some facilities are accessible 24/7 and may even have drive-up access.
 Hours of operations range from facility to facility and should be taken into consideration depending on your needs.

 Are any of the items you plan to store sensitive to temperature or humidity?
 If so, you will most likely need a climate-controlled storage unit.
 Typically the following items need to be stored indoors with some type of climate-control: leathers, furs, clothing, paintings, film, photographs, furniture, antiques, musical instruments, wine, paper, software, DVDs, CDs and electronics.

 All storage facilities should have secure units, but if you require additional security for your possessions ask the facility if they have any of the following: fencing, surveillance cameras, motion lights or alarms.